Jeffrey Friedman (politician)

-Jeffrey Mark "Jeff" Friedman (January 20, 1945 – June 8, 2007) was an American politician in the state of Texas.
+Jeffrey Mark "Jeff" Friedman (January 20, 1945 – June 8, 2007) was an American politician who served as the 48th mayor of Austin from 1975 to 1977.
 Friedman was a campus political activist who became the youngest person ever elected to the City Council of Austin, Texas in 1971.
 He is best remembered as the city's so-called "hippie mayor" who led an alliance of young, ethnic, and left wing voters to capture the reins of city government in 1975 — an event that helped cement Austin's place as a liberal bastion in a conservative state and region.
 He was also the city's first Jewish mayor.

 Biography

 Early years

 Jeffrey Friedman was born in Queens, New York on January 20, 1945, to Sidney Friedman and the former Evalyn Oken.

 He attended the University of Missouri–Kansas City, from which he graduated in 1967.
 Following graduation he moved to Austin, Texas to attend the University of Texas School of Law, graduating from that institution in 1970.

 While still a student, Friedman became involved in the fight against the Vietnam War as a campus activist, taking a leadership role in a march of 25,0000 people in the aftermath of the May 1970 Kent State massacre.